-Some aspects of the role may be less pleasant, but they are an essential part of protecting your patient's dignity.
-For example, caring for an unwell patient suffering from incontinence may be daunting at first, but never underestimate the power of fresh bedsheets, clean pyjamas, and compassion.
+The role does involve elements of personal care to protect your patients' dignity and help them feel comfortable and safe.
+For example, caring for an unwell patient suffering from incontinence may be daunting at first, but never underestimate the power of fresh bedsheets, clean pyjamas and compassion.

-Work is fast-paced and incredibly rewarding, yet you may experience situations that are stressful, sad, or overwhelming at times.
+Work is fast-paced and incredibly rewarding, yet you may experience situations that are stressful, sad or overwhelming at times.
 You'll have plenty of support to overcome challenges and protect your wellbeing.

-At the end of your shift, you'll have a chance to debrief with your colleagues and leave for the day knowing you've made a huge difference to your patients.
+At the end of your shift, you'll have a chance to debrief with your colleagues and leave for the day knowing you've made a huge difference to your patients. www.royaldevon.nhs.uk/ careers/explore-careers/ healthcare-supportworkers/